thenewcomer/environment_configuration_on_ubuntu/README.md

   Then install CUDA, still, don't use the .run file,  recommend to use the .deb file For example, when I am doing the installation I choose Driver 418 and CUDA-10.0, so I use these commands to install cuda: https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1604&target_type=deblocal
+  After the installation of the CUDA, reboot your engine to make your life easier.
+Or you may encounter some problems when you type nvidia-smi.

+  Then we can start to install Pytorch.